 Kelowna’s Most Affordable Neighborhoods To Buy a Home in 2022/23

-With Okanagan housing prices and rental rates ratcheting up in recent years, it’s tough to find affordable housing - especially in Kelowna, which now ranks #8 for Canada’s most expensive rent.
+With Okanagan housing prices and rental rates ratcheting up in recent years, it’s tough to find affordable housing - especially in Kelowna, BC which now ranks #6 for Canada’s most expensive rent (2021).

 But it’s not impossible.
 If you’re buying a home on a budget or just looking for more reasonable rent, we’re here to help with our guide to Kelowna’s Most Affordable Neighborhoods.

-Each neighborhood featured in this guide have single occupancy homes near $500k, and are within a 30 minute daily commute from downtown Kelowna.
+Each neighborhood featured in this guide have single occupancy homes near $500k, and are within a 30 minute daily commute from Downtown Kelowna, British Columbia.

 Rutland is a 15 minute drive east from downtown Kelowna and hands down the cheapest neighborhood to buy property in Kelowna.
 Rutland is a huge, flat neighborhood bordered by Highway 97 to the west, Kelowna Springs Golf to the north, Black Mountain to the east, and Mission Creek to the south.